 But security-wise, South Korea is safe to live in.
-It’s got a very low crime rate, so much so that can live PROBABLY more safely here than in your own country.
-Leave an electronic on a table in a cafe and no one will bat an eyelid.
-(Don’t actually do this.)
+It’s got a very low crime rate, so much so that can live probably more safely here than in your own country.

-Though South Korea just achieved status as a developed country in 2016, it already has one of the lowest crime rates in the world.
+South Korea is more than safe.
+It already has one of the lowest crime rates in the world.
 We’ve left money on train counters, forgotten our smartphone, and no one’s touched our stuff.
 The crime rate is really very low and it’s the sort of place where people don’t really commit petty theft.

 That being said, South Korea is still one of the safest places that you can visit.
 You’re going to be able to walk around – even at night – and should feel comfortable knowing that no one is out to get you.
 It’s more likely that you’ll get into trouble hiking and getting lost.

 There’s not a whole lot of risk when travelling to South Korea.
 Even the situation with North Korea seems to be getting better.
 Who knows what the future holds!